 Edible flowers are flavorful, they are textured, and they are colorful.
 There are flowers that taste of cloves, of cinnamon, of pepper, and anise.
 Bite into other flowers for the taste of beans, asparagus, and cucumbers, but not from the plants that give you those actual vegetables.
-You can find a large number of Edible Flower Recipes here to start your own kitchen experiments.
+You can find a large number of Edible Flower Recipes on Bouquet Banquet’s website to start your own kitchen experiments.

 Edible flowers add taste, color, and texture to casseroles, sandwiches, frittatas, and salads.
 Mixed with vinegar, oil or butter they make lovely glazes or toppings for meats.
 Daylily, gladiola, and tulip flowers can be used as individual serving dishes while adding flavor and crunch to whatever you put in them.
 Edible flowers are used to create better appetizers, meat dishes, side dishes, and desserts.
 They liven up your oil and vinegar infusions, and make lovely flavored sugars and salts.